Tourism and Hospitality Management

 Upon successful completion of this program, students will be able to:

-- Organize, analyze, and interpret perspectives or alternatives to problems in tourism and hospitality operations.
+- Identify sustainability trends, resources, and strategies in tourism and hospitality operations.

-- Use professional written and oral communication skills and technology to successfully communicate.
+- Use professional written and oral communication skills across various modalities to communicate effectively with internal and external stakeholders.

 Program Entry Requirements: